 - *Online MBA in Supply Chain Management – H. Wayne Huizenga School of Business and Entrepreneurship at Nova Southeastern University – The online Master of Business Administration at Nova Southeastern University calls upon students to master the materials of 42 total credit hours with 27 credits worth of MBA Core Courses.
 Students who have a Supply Chain focus will have the opportunity to engage with a wide variety of perspectives in the field and will learn from classes in International Transport and Logistics, Managing Customer and Supplier Relations, Supply Chain Infrastructure and Information Technology, and a Supply Chain Capstone Project.
 The MBA Core consists of classes in accounting, statistics, economics, marketing, and finance to help students understand the relationship between Supply Chain Management and these areas.

 - Online MBA with Supply Chain Management Area of Emphasis – W. P. Carey School of Business at Arizona State University – The completely online Master of Business Administration in Supply Chain Management is offered at Arizona State University as part of its prestigious business school.
 Students can customize their course of study with six different electives, which can include Logistics in the Supply Chain, Strategic Procurement, Supply Chain Cost, Supply Management and Negotiation, Management of Technology and Innovation, and Project Management.
 Students will benefit from the long history and strong reputation of this highly legitimate and credentialed state school in a state that serves as a hub for supply chain and logistics concerns from all around the United States.
 The degree that online students receive is the same as a classroom-based ASU degree.
+Arizona State University – Carey is ranked in the top 100 of America’s best online MBA programs.

 - Online Masters in Global Supply Chain Management – Kelley Direct School of Business of the University of Indiana at Bloomington – The Kelley School of Business from the University of Indiana at Bloomington is one of the most prestigious schools in the world that offers any kind of online Master of Business Administration degree.
 In the specific case of the Global Supply Chain program, students have the opportunity to combine both an MBA and a Master of Science degree so that they can truly demonstrate the excellence of their training and education.
 The plan of study for this degree program provides for only 30 credits, so students can finish it quickly while still achieving a comprehensive understanding of the field.
 It can be achieved in as little as two years of full time work.